Short Answer

 Contract Snapshot

-This market resolves YES if the FDA approves any psychedelic substance for medical use by the end of 2026.
-It resolves NO if the FDA has not approved any psychedelic substance for medical use by this date.
-The key deadline for approval is the end of 2026.
-No special settlement conditions are detailed in the provided content.
+A YES resolution occurs if the FDA approves any psychedelic substance for medical use by the end of 2026.
+A NO resolution occurs if the FDA does not approve any such substance for medical use by this deadline.
+No other specific settlement conditions or key dates are detailed in the provided content.

 Available Contracts